MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-dotnet-framework-source.md

 1. On the **Symbols** page, under **Symbol file (.pdb) locations**, select **Microsoft Symbol Servers** to access symbols from the public Microsoft Symbol Servers.
 Select the toolbar buttons to add other symbol locations and change the loading order.

-1. To change your local symbols cache location, edit or browse to a different location under **Cache symbols in this directory**.
+1. To change your local symbols cache, edit or browse to a different location under **Cache symbols in this directory**.

 1. To download symbols immediately, select **Load all symbols**.
 This button is available only while debugging.